-The costume construction emphasis supplies the costume construction student with the necessary skills in a classroom setting and then allows the student to execute those skills in a production setting.
+Webster University's Sargent Conservatory of Theatre Arts is a leader in innovative solutions to technical problems, utilizing highly skilled professionals and up-to-date equipment.
+The costume construction emphasis supplies students with the necessary skills in a classroom setting, and then allows them to execute those skills in a production setting.
 It is within these duel environments that students learn their craft.

-The first year of the program parallels that of Design.
-First year classes include Introduction to Drawing, 2D Design, 3D design, Figure Drawing, Visual History, Scenography, Drafting, Technical Production I and Introduction to Pattern Drafting.
+The first year of the program parallels that of Costume Design.
+First-year classes include Introduction to Drawing, 2D Design, 3D design, Figure Drawing, Visual History, Scenography, Drafting, Technical Production I and Introduction to Pattern Drafting.
 These classes insure all design/tech students finish the first year with the same professional vocabulary and expectations.
-The first year production experiences include work as a crew member, design assistant and wardrobe manager.
+The first-year production experiences include work as a crew member, design assistant and wardrobe manager.

-The second year includes literature, design and skill driven classes.
-These classes include Theatre History, Major Dramatists, Fundamentals of Design, Rendering, Crew Management, Costume Construction, Draping and Pattern Drafting.
-The second year production experiences include work as a draper, design assistant and crafts head.
+The second year includes literature, design and skill-driven classes, including Theatre History, Major Dramatists, Fundamentals of Design, Rendering, Crew Management, Costume Construction, Draping and Pattern Drafting.
+The second-year production experiences include work as a draper, design assistant and crafts head.

 Join Us at the Theatre